apache/beam/website/www/site/content/en/blog/beam-sql-with-notebooks-and-dataflow.md

 ### Landing page

-After clicking the `OPEN JUPYTERLAB` link, you will land on the default launcher page of the notebook environment.
+After starting your own notebook user interface: for example, if using Apche Beam Notebooks, after clicking the `OPEN JUPYTERLAB` link, you will land on the default launcher page of the notebook environment.

 <img class="center-block"
      src="/images/blog/beam-sql-notebooks/image1.png"